The Best and Cheapest Home Insurance Companies in Illinois in 2026

 Homeowners insurance doesn't cover flood damage.
 You have to buy a separate flood insurance policy to have coverage for flooding.

-According to the Federal Emergency Management Agency (FEMA), flooding is especially common around Chicago, but it can happen anywhere.
-If you own a house, check what flood zone you're in using the flood map tool from the Federal Emergency Management Agency (FEMA).
+According to the Federal Emergency Management Agency (FEMA), flooding can and does happen anywhere in Illinois.
+If you own a house, check what flood zone you're in using the flood map tool from FEMA.

 heavy wind